dainst/chronontology-backend/docs/rest-api-reference.md

 Get information regarding the server status.
 Also Lists information for each datastore individually.

+See [here](datastore-configuration-reference.md) for information on how to configure the datastores.

 ### Response body

 The response body will look similiar to this: